zzulfi1711-pixel/zzulfi1711-pixel.github.io/README.md

-# [Your Name] - Data Analysis Portfolio
+# Zulfiquar Nayeem - Portfolio

 Welcome!
-This repository contains the complete template for a professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.
+This repository contains the complete template for a professional, one-page portfolio website, hosted for free on GitHub Pages.

 ## About This Portfolio Template